SwiftERM Hyper-personalisation for ecommerce email marketing

 • Optimise value by building value stories that establish clear links between D&A initiatives, the organisation’s mission-critical priorities, and the stakeholder business outcomes and value they create.
 The value story should include outcome drive metrics to link technical outcomes to business outcomes and should identify when adjustment is needed.

 • Make the best possible resource allocation decisions by creating a consistent approach to scoring investment options across financial and financial-influencing value and risk.
-Mature organisations establish a value council consisting of D&A and business leaders and measure results and embed value engineers into product fusion teams.
+Mature organisations establish a value council consisting of D&A and business leaders to measure results and embed value engineers into product fusion teams.

 • Maximize the business value of your D&A investment by exploiting value stream analysis to connect related decisions to maximize decision impact and minimize unintended consequences.